European Tour 2013: Background

-According to producer Gilbert Coullier, speaking on France Bleu 107.1, The European 'mini-tour' was originally planned to cover both the Francophone and Anglophone markets (including the UK and Germany), allowing Dion to promote her latest French and English releases simultaneously.
-However, due to the postponement of the English album, the Anglophone section of the tour was cancelled.
-The Francophone part of the tour went ahead as planned, celebrating the highly successful 2012 album Sans attendre in Belgium and France.
+According to producer Gilbert Coullier, speaking on France Bleu 107.1, the European 'mini‑tour' was originally planned to cover both the Francophone and Anglophone markets, including the UK and Germany, allowing Dion to promote her latest French and English releases at the same time.
+However, because the English album was postponed, the Anglophone section of the tour was cancelled.
+The Francophone part went ahead as planned, celebrating the successful 2012 album Sans attendre in Belgium and France.

-On 19 June 2013, a sixth show in Paris was announced, to take place on 4 December 2013.
-On 27 August 2013, a seventh show in Paris was announced, to take place on 5 December 2013.
-This brings the total number of concerts in the tour to nine.
+On 19 June 2013, a sixth show in Paris was announced for 4 December 2013.
+On 27 August 2013, a seventh Paris date was added for 5 December 2013, bringing the total number of concerts on the tour to nine.

-The tour saw Dion perform two shows in Antwerp, Belgium, and five sold-out shows in Paris, France.
-The setlist was very similar to that of Celine... une seule fois, a special one-off outdoor show in Quebec during the summer of 2013 (see below).
-However, there were some changes made to the show in preparation for the European concerts.
-The songs "Je n'ai pas besoin d'amour", "L'amour existe encore", and the Luc Plamondon medley of "Je danse dans ma tête/Des mots qui sonnent" and "Incognito" were not performed.
-However, certain songs were added to the European setlist.
-Two additional new English-language songs, "Water and a Flame" and "At Seventeen", were added at the start of the tour, as well as Dion's first English-language hit from 1990, "Where Does My Heart Beat Now".
-Two rarely performed French singles, "Tout l'or des hommes" and "Immensité", were also included.
-The song "Regarde-moi", although planned for the Quebec show but never performed, was finally added to the setlist for the Paris shows, marking the first time it had been performed on stage since the Millennium Concert.
-"Un garçon pas comme les autres (Ziggy)" was also performed in France, repeating the same setlist differences seen during the Taking Chances World Tour, with "L'amour existe encore" only being performed in Quebec, and "Ziggy" only being performed in Europe.
+The tour included two shows in Antwerp, Belgium, and five sold‑out concerts in Paris, France.
+The setlist was similar to that of Céline... une seule fois, a one‑off outdoor show in Quebec during the summer of 2013 (see below), although several adjustments were made for the European dates.
+"Je n'ai pas besoin d'amour", "L'amour existe encore", and the Luc Plamondon medley of "Je danse dans ma tête"/"Des mots qui sonnent" and "Incognito" were removed.
+New additions included two English‑language songs, "Water and a Flame" and "At Seventeen", as well as Dion's first English‑language hit from 1990, "Where Does My Heart Beat Now".
+Two rarely performed French singles, "Tout l'or des hommes" and "Immensité", were also added.
+"Regarde‑moi", planned but not performed in Quebec, was finally included in Paris, marking its first appearance on stage since the Millennium Concert.
+"Un garçon pas comme les autres (Ziggy) was also performed in France, repeating the pattern seen during the Taking Chances World Tour, with "L'amour existe encore" performed only in Quebec and "Ziggy" performed only in Europe.

-Dion also wore the same outfits in Europe as she did in Quebec during Celine... une seule fois.
-However, in Europe, the dress worn for "My Heart Will Go On" was different, and it was worn until the very end of the show.
-Therefore, the white outfit with the long, gold jacket worn in Quebec was never featured in the European shows.
+Dion wore the same outfits in Europe as she did in Quebec during Céline... une seule fois.
+However, the dress used for "My Heart Will Go On" in Europe was different and remained in use until the end of each show.
+As a result, the white outfit with the long gold jacket worn in Quebec did not appear during the European concerts.
+Vincent Niclo opened for Dion in Belgium and in France.